music-match/music-match.github.io/index.md

 - "Comments" button
 - "Delete" button

+This page is similar to the [Browse Jams](#browse-jams) page in that the cards of the jams contain the same information with additional features to "Edit" and "Delete" the jam.

 If the user has not shared any jams to the site, a page will be displayed notifying them that they do not have any jams and a button to redirect them to share a jam:
 <img src="images/no-jams.png">